 Layer-3 message format.

+“Whether and how to apply NAS protocol for transport mechanism shall not be studied until SA2 decision.
+CT1 shall not study the transport mechanism before SA2 concludes on one or more mechanisms, for example, NAS or UP or new plane to be used for transport mechanism.”

 WT#3: objectives related to studying stage 3 aspects of NAS protocol for 6G System.
 That includes:

-Stage 3 NAS protocol aspects for UE to network interfaces to support conclusions made in SA2 and SA3 for 6G.
+Stage 3 NAS protocol aspects for UE to core network interfaces to support conclusions made in SA2 and SA3 for 6G.

 Security aspects for UE to core network interactions to support conclusions made in SA3 for 6G.

-The expected objectives will be updated based on the conclusions of the stage 2 studies in SA2 and SA3.
+The expected objectives will be updated based on the conclusions of the stage 2 studies in SA2 and SA3 before starting any study in CT1.

 The study shall not conclude on items that are under discussion in stage 2 working groups (SA2, SA3) for which no conclusion has been agreed yet.